Trade NAFTA (TN)

 - Profession is on the NAFTA list;

-- Position in the U.S. requires a NAFTA professional;
+- Position in the U.S. requires a bachelor's degree or higher;

 - Mexican or Canadian applicant is to work in a prearranged full-time or part-time job, for a U.S. employer.
 Self employment is not permitted;

 - Professional Canadian or Mexican citizen has the qualifications of the profession